primeau/Larn/README.md

 Since it's easy to lose your game due to a browser crash, accidental back button press, or closed tab, there are 2 new 'wizard' passwords.
 Using the password 'checkpoint' will load a backup of a checkpoint file, and 'savegame' will resurrect a previous save game.
-Obviously this can be used to cheat, but it was already pretty easy to cheat before.
-Be honorable, always.
+These games are excluded from the scoreboard due to rampant cheating.

 ## Acknowledgements